 How do I Appeal a Complaint Decision?

 If you are not satisfied with the decision we make concerning your complaint, you may request a second review of your issue by filing a complaint appeal.
 You must file a complaint appeal in writing.
 It must be filed within 60 business days of receipt of our initial decision about your complaint.
-Once we receive your appeal, we will send you a written acknowledgement telling you the name, address and telephone number of the individual we have designated to respond to your appeal.
+Once we receive your appeal, we will send you a written acknowledgment telling you the name, address and telephone number of the individual we have designated to respond to your appeal.
 All complaint appeals will be conducted by appropriate professionals, including health care professionals for complaints involving clinical matters, who were not involved in the initial decision.

-For standard appeals, we will make the appeal decision within 30 business days after we receive all necessary information to make our decision.
+For standard appeals, we will make the appeal decision within 30 business days after we receive all the necessary information to make our decision.
 If a delay in making our decision would significantly increase the risk to your health, we will use the expedited complaint appeal process.
 For expedited complaint appeals, we will make our appeal decision within 2 business days of receipt of necessary information.
 For both standard and expedited complaint appeals, we will provide you with written notice of our decision.
 The notice will include the detailed reasons for our decision and, in cases involving clinical matters, the clinical rationale for our decision.

 What is an Action?

-When AgeWell New York denies or limits services requested by you or your provider; denies a request for a referral; decides that a requested service is not a covered benefit; restricts, reduces, suspends or terminates services that we already authorized; denies payment for services; doesn’t provide timely services; or doesn’t make complaint or appeal determinations within the required timeframes, those are considered plan “actions”.
+When AgeWell New York denies or limits services requested by you or your provider; denies a request for a referral; decides that a requested service is not a covered benefit; restricts, reduces, suspends or terminates services that we already authorized; denies payment for services; doesn’t provide timely services; or doesn’t make complaint or appeal determinations within the required timeframes, those are considered plan actions.
 An action is subject to appeal.
-(See How do I File an Appeal of an Action? below for more information.)
+(See How do I File an Appeal of an Action? below for more information).

 Timing of Notice of Action